yuweisunn/segmented-FL/README.md

      - Type B: TCP SYN flood attack (folder names like xx\_xx\_xx\_3)

-- In each folder, traffic data images were separated into the benign and anomaly.

 ## Citation
 If this repository is helpful for your research or you want to refer the provided results in this work, you could cite the work using the following BibTeX entry: